ScottLogic/Technology-Carbon-Standard/pages/information/estate.md

 ---
 layout: category
-title: Understanding Estate Emissions
+title: Estimating Estate Emissions
-permalink: /estate
+permalink: /information/estate
 ---

-# Understanding Estate Emissions
+# Estimating Estate Emissions

 To estimate the total emissions from an organisation's technology estate, it is crucial to understand the scale and composition of the various [Impact Categories](categories).

-## Software

-TBC...

-## Hardware
+{% include linkedHeading.html heading="Hardware" level=3 %}

 For hardware devices, this entails determining the quantity of each device type within the organisation's inventory.